HanChen-HUST/CSGCL/README.md

 # Datasets tips

-Run the code in Examples,the datasets our paper used will auto download to new folder "datasets",for example "./datasets/WikiCS".
+Run the code in Examples,the datasets our paper used will auto download to default folder "datasets",for example "./datasets/WikiCS".if you want to change the dataset save path,you can add "--dataset_path YOUR_DATASET_PATH" in the **Examples** code.